marwy1000/mocka/README.md

 ```

 ## Config File Example
 You can configure the behavior of the app by providing a JSON configuration file.
-Below is an example of a config.txt file:
+Below is an example of a config file:

 ```json
 {